cmu-lib/portfolio_workshop/Python_Series_Materials/part_1/02-variables.md

 ---
 layout: default
-parent: Python for Data Science
+grand_parent: Python for Data Science
+parent: Introduction to Basic Programming with Data
 has_children: false
 nav_order: 3
 title: "Variables and Assignment"